Congenital anatomic anomalies of the genitourinary tract are more common than those of any other organ system.

 Genital anomalies may cause voiding or sexual dysfunction, impaired fertility, psychosocial difficulties, or a combination.
 Congenital genital anomalies discussed here are

-Genitourinary anomalies frequently require surgical reconstruction.
+Genitourinary anomalies frequently require surgical intervention.

 Many anomalies are diagnosed in utero via routine prenatal ultrasonography.
 Some congenital renal anomalies (eg, autosomal dominant polycystic kidney disease Autosomal Dominant Polycystic Kidney Disease (ADPKD) Polycystic kidney disease (PKD) is a hereditary disorder of renal cyst formation causing gradual enlargement of both kidneys, sometimes with progression to renal failure.
 Almost all forms are... read more , medullary sponge kidney Medullary Sponge Kidney Medullary sponge kidney is formation of diffuse, bilateral medullary cysts caused by abnormalities in pericalyceal terminal collecting ducts.
 (See also Overview of Cystic Kidney Disease.)
 The... read more , hereditary nephritis Alport Syndrome Alport syndrome is a genetically heterogeneous disorder characterized by nephritic syndrome (ie, hematuria, proteinuria, hypertension, eventual renal insufficiency) often with sensorineural... read more ) typically do not manifest until adulthood.